∠60°

 M411, M47, M49, M50, M44, M45

-Several named lists can be defined by giving watch list a name followed by :
+Several named lists can be defined by giving watch list a name followed by :, for example:

 clusters: M41 M47 M49